 Kick up your hummus with a bit of sweet and spicy in this easy-to-prepare Sriracha Hummus.

-That’s how we ended up with our retro stainless no-frills blender.
+That’s how I ended up with our retro stainless no-frills blender.
 After a few smoothies, I realized how pathetic my new blender was.
 Luckily, I didn’t use it much and I hid it in the cupboard.

 Fast forward a few years and a few kids later and that pathetic blender is even more pathetic.
 Every time I made the kids a smoothie, the darn thing would get stuck and leak – from the bottom.
 I had to disassemble the pitcher and wash it after each use because the parts would get gross on me if I didn’t.
 It was a chore.